 unwelcome guests - invasive species

-Many of us moved to Revelstoke for its charm, its uniqueness, and its wildness.
-As more people enter our outdoor spaces, we increase the risk of spreading invasive plants and animals to our local environment.
-A non-profit that is working hard in the background keeping Revelstoke as natural as possible is the Columbia Shuswap Invasive Species Society, otherwise known as CSIS.
+Many of us moved to Revelstoke for its charm, uniqueness, and its wildness.
+As more people enter our outdoor spaces, we increase the risk of spreading invasive species to our local environment.
+A non-profit that is working hard to mitigate this problem is the Columbia Shuswap Invasive Species Society, otherwise known as CSISS.

 Who is Csiss?

 As a joke, I have always thought it was the Canadian Security Intelligence Service, which it obviously isn’t.
 But like them, our CSISS are working hard to keep out nefarious plants and animals that have infiltrated our lands.
-All jokes aside, they have a serious job of establishing and operating invasive species management programs.
+They have the serious job of establishing and operating invasive species management programs not only in Revelstoke, but across the entire Columbia Shuswap region.

 To do this they have a multi-tiered approach that balances out the needs of the private landowners, land and aquatic managers, First Nations, and other stakeholders.
 CSISS works with each sector to achieve their main goals; to educate, engage, and inspire participation in invasive species management.